 7. NFSA 100%-owned material is licensed on a non-exclusive basis, for one use in one production as specified in the licence agreement.
 Uses outside those expressed in the licence agreement require the permission of the NFSA.

-15. The NFSA retains the right in its absolute discretion to refuse any applications for the Take Three licence agreement.
+11. The NFSA retains the right in its absolute discretion to refuse any applications for the Take Three Licence Agreement.